OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/install/install.md

 * what is the availability of the shell on other environments (how portable)?
 * does a shell adhere to standards?
 * what is the functionality of the shell?
-* what is the performance of the shell?
+* what is the performance of the shell (how fast does it load and run)?

 These questions may be of little concern to the average shell user, especially those who just want to get some work done and are not professional programmers.
-In this case, the choice may be between a POSIX standards shell like `sh` and a popular shell with extensions such as `bash` that make some tasks easier.
+In this case, the choice of shell may depend on what was used in an example that was found on the internet.

 The Bourne shell (`sh` program) is distributed with most Linux systems and provides a common set of features intended for automated tasks.